 Plumbing traps, commonly called P-traps, are an important part of your plumbing system.
 They are designed to constantly hold water in the drain to prevent sewer gas from escaping into the house.
-While sewer gases may contain noxious odors and smell terribly, they can also be explosive and poisonous.
-Ensuring that your P-trap has enough water will keep things running smoothly--but sometimes things start to run dry.
-Here are some ways that your plumbing trap can lose water.
+While sewer gases may contain noxious odors and smell terrible, they can also be explosive and poisonous.
+Ensuring that your P-trap has enough water will keep things running smoothly.
+Sometimes things start to run dry.
+Here are some ways that your plumbing trap can lose water:

 Evaporation: Overly dry air conditions can cause the water in your plumbing trap to evaporate.